 Teaching on office-based procedures is also implemented during the third year.
 Internal Medicine / Pediatric residents are given a thorough grounding in the principles of evidence-based medicine and the development of computer skills, which are taught through our Medical Informatics curriculum and practiced during the block rotation and beyond.
 In order to better understand the principles of evidence-based practice and clinical coordination, each Med-Peds resident is required to design a systems-improvement project under guidance from the faculty.
 In addition, each resident will be responsible for one project in which he or she collaborates with a community group, with opportunities to continue involvement after the ambulatory block.

 Research focused on and developed around the above-described projects is strongly encouraged.
 All Med-Peds residents must complete a research project before graduation.
-Our full-time research department staff provides training in research methodology and computer skills, and is available along with teaching faculty to assist in the development of clinical research projects.
+Our full-time research department staff members provide training in research methodology and computer skills, and are available -as are teaching faculty - to assist in the development of clinical research projects.